Akhilesh-2024/Hari-Om-Group/README.md

 # Hari Om Construction – Responsive Website

-This is a fully responsive, multi-page website developed for **Hari Om Construction**, a construction company portfolio site built using HTML, CSS, JavaScript, and Bootstrap 5.
+This is a fully responsive, single-page website developed for **Hari Om Construction**, a construction company portfolio site built using HTML, CSS, JavaScript, and Bootstrap 5.
 The website showcases company services, projects, client testimonials, contact information, and more.

 ## Features